Caching in Wireless Networks: Main Results

-Consider now the second edge (labeled by $e=(v_1,v_2)$ in the figure) along the path in $G$ from $u_1$ to $w$.
+Consider now the second edge along the path in $G$ from $u_1$ to $w$ labeled by $e=(v_2,v_1)$ in the figure.
 The middle plane in the figure shows the induced behavior in the cooperation layer from using this edge in the data layer.
-Note that $v_1$ and $v_2$ are not leaf nodes of $G$, and hence correspond to subsets of $V(n)$ through the construction of $G$.
-Let $V_{2,i}(n)$ and $V_{1,j}(n)$ be the subsets of $V(n)$ corresponding to $v_1$, and $v_2$, respectively.
-When a message is present at $v_1$ in the data layer, it is distributed evenly over the three nodes in $V_{2,i}(n)$ in the cooperation layer; in other words, each of the three nodes in $V_{2,i}(n)$ has access to a distinct third of the original message.
-To send the message over edge $e$ from $v_1$ to $v_2$ in the data layer, the cooperation layer splits the message part at each node in $V_{2,i}(n)$ into smaller parts and distributes these subparts evenly over the nodes in $V_{1,j}(n)$.
-Thus, when the message reaches $v_2$ in the data layer, each of the nine nodes in $V_{1,j}(n)$ has access to a distinct ninth of the original message in the cooperation layer.
+Note that $v_2$ and $v_1$ are not leaf nodes of $G$, and hence correspond to subsets of $V(n)$ through the construction of $G$.
+Let $V_{2,i}(n)$ and $V_{1,j}(n)$ be the subsets of $V(n)$ corresponding to $v_2$, and $v_1$, respectively.
+Since $v_2$ is a child node of $v_1$, we must have $V_{2,j}\subset V_{1,i}$.
+When a message is present at $v_2$ in the data layer, it is distributed evenly over the three nodes in $V_{2,i}(n)$ in the cooperation layer; in other words, each of the three nodes in $V_{2,i}(n)$ has access to a distinct third of the original message.
+To send the message over edge $e$ from $v_2$ to $v_1$ in the data layer, the cooperation layer splits the message part at each node in $V_{2,i}(n)$ into smaller parts and distributes these subparts evenly over the nodes in $V_{1,j}(n)$.
+Thus, when the message reaches $v_1$ in the data layer, each of the nine nodes in $V_{1,j}(n)$ has access to a distinct ninth of the original message in the cooperation layer.

-The bottom plane in the figure shows (part of) the corresponding actions induced in the physical layer.
+The bottom plane in the figure shows part of the corresponding actions induced in the physical layer.
 The distribution of message parts from $V_{2,i}(n)$ to $V_{1,j}(n)$ is properly scheduled to minimize interference, and channel coding is performed.
 The precise nature of the operation of this layer depends on the path-loss exponent $\alpha$, as explained above.

 \end{example}